 his outbursts aimed at the preference of subjects which form part of his life every day, but it also breaks

 occasions or higher.
-Glue is definitely reliable, credible, truthful in his outbursts aimed at the preference of
+Colla is definitely reliable, credible, truthful in his outbursts aimed at the preference of

 subjects which form part of his life every day, but it also breaks occasions or higher. dividing is not the sense